 According to his editor, Steven Wacker, Castle has 48,502 kills and counting to his name.
 Imagine Frank castle having super-Soldier Serum.

-Here is the list of Top 10 Most Dangerous Punisher Villains.
+Here is the list of Deadliest Punisher Villains.
 If you wanna check that out, you’ll get to know more about Punisher.

 Sure, Deadpool definitely deserves to be on this list.
 First, he was more of an anti-villain.
 Later on, he is being depicted as more of an anti-hero.
 Sometimes, even as a Super-Hero trying to save the world.

-The Merc with a Mouth requires no introduction after forcing the world to pay attention to his hilariously over top, hyper-violent and all-around super fun eponymous film.
+The Merc with a Mouth requires no introduction after forcing the world to pay attention to his hilariously over-the-top, hyper-violent, and all-around super fun eponymous film.
 Deadpool makes Marc Spector, aka Moon Knight, look like a well-adjusted individual compared to his unbridled insanity.

 One moment Wade Wilson wants to be a hero and X-Men member, the next he couldn’t care less.
 He frequently rubs shoulders with more conventional heroes, only to horrify them with his willingness to kill and generally absurdist approach to life.
 He’s truly a one-of-a-kind antihero.